Find a conservator

 Originating Community Consultation Grant

-As part of our commitment to support the decolonization of the conservation field, CAPC is providing grants for consultations with originating communities.
-We have established a $1000 biennial Originating Communities Consultation Grant that will assist CAPC members in compensating representatives of originating communities for their participation in consultations.
+CAPC's biennial Originating Communities Consultation Grant ($1000) aims to assist CAPC members compensate representatives of originating communities for their participation in consultations during conservation-related projects.
 Such consultations may be undertaken to share information about items in collections and/or to guide care practices and/or to work towards repatriation.
 We encourage a broad definition of originating community.
 We encourage asking the guiding question of: Whose voices should be heard?
-Consultations may be undertaken with any cultural group or anyone identifying themselves as a community based on any social construct.

 The applicant should be a member of CAPC or an organization employing a CAPC member.
-The CAPC member should be on the consultation team, whether or not they are responsible for organizing the consultation.
+The CAPC member should be on the consultation team, whether they are responsible for organizing the consultation or not.
 CAPC members in private practice are eligible.
-In any given year, if no CAPC member applies, the grant will made available to the broader conservation community.
 For more information, please visit Originating Community Consultation Grant.